Appointment with a Dentist

 - Easing of dentures (this does not include anything that requires sending the denture away to a dental laboratory for repair)

-*If an extraction is required, the fee will be set by Emerdency.
+*If an extraction or a root canal is initiated, the fee will be set by Emerdency.
 This will be taken at the dental practice where you are being seen.
-The charge for these extractions will be fixed at £40 per tooth.
+The charge for this will be fixed at £80 per tooth.

 No additional charges should be taken at a dental practice during your emergency dental appointment, which are within the scope of the services listed above.
 If additional charges were taken, please retain all receipts and bring this to our attention via the contact form.